VaR at Its Extremes: Impossibilities and Conditions for One-Sided Random Variables: Introduction

 Finally, for any random variable $Z$, we define its VaR at confidence level $p \in (0,1)$ as the left-quantile (left-inverse) of its distribution:

 Our primary objective is to investigate how the VaR of the sum, \(\VaR_p[S]\), compares to the sum of the individual VaRs, \(\sum_{i=1}^n\VaR_p[X_i]\) for all $p\in(0,1)$.
+In actuarial practice, such aggregation questions arise naturally when insurers combine heterogeneous lines of business -- such as catastrophe, liability, and operational risks -- which may depend upon one another and whose marginal distributions may differ substantially.
 To provide a precise framework for this comparison, we introduce the following definitions. \begin{definition} We say that $\XX$ is {VaR sub-additive} (respectively, {VaR super-additive}) if

-In particular, $\XX$ is called {VaR additive} if equality holds for all probability levels $p \in (0,1)$. \end{definition} The remainder of the paper is organized as follows.
-Section \ref{sec:VaR_subadditivity} establishes an impossibility theorem for VaR sub-additivity, extending the recent findings of \cite{Imamura2025} and showing that sub-additivity can occur only in the degenerate case of VaR additivity.
-Section \ref{sec:VaR_super-additivity} develops a new and unified characterization of VaR super-additivity that encompasses most existing results in the literature while allowing for non-identically distributed margins and a wider range of dependence structures.
-In Section \ref{sec:Generalizations}, we generalize these results to random variables with arbitrary finite lower or upper endpoints.
-Section \ref{sec:conclusions} concludes the paper.